atomicdata-dev/atomic-data-docs/src/core/concepts.md

 # Atomic Data Core: Concepts

-Understanding the Core concepts of Atomic Data are fundamental for reading the rest of the documentation.

 ## Atomic Data

 Atomic Data is a data model for sharing information on the web.
-It is a directed, labeled graph, similar to RDF.
 It can be used to express any type of information, including personal data, vocabularies, metadata, documents, files and more.
-Contrary to some other (labeled) graph data models, a relationship between two items (Resources) does not have attributes.
 It's designed to be easily serializable to both JSON and linked data formats.
+It is _typed_ data model, which means that every value should be validated and predictable.

+It is a directed, labeled graph, similar to RDF, so contrary to some other (labeled) graph data models (e.g. NEO4j), a relationship between two items (Resources) does not have attributes.

+## Resource

+A Resource is a bunch of information about a single things.
+Formally, it is a set of Atoms (a Graph) that share the same Subject URL.
+You can think of a Resource as a single row in a spreadsheet or database.
+In practice, Resources can be anything - a Person, a Blogpost, a Todo item.
+A Resource consists of at least one Atom, so it always has some Property and some Value.
+The most important Property of a Resource is the [`is-a`](https://atomicdata.dev/properties/isA) Property, which refers to which _Class_ it belongs (e.g. Person or Blogpost).
+A Class can specify [`required`](https://atomicdata.dev/properties/requires) and [`recommended`](https://atomicdata.dev/properties/recommends) properties.
+More on that in the Atomic Schema chapter!

 ## Atom (or Atomic Triple)

+Every Resource is composed of Atoms.
-The smallest possible piece of _meaningful_ data / information.
+The Atom is the smallest possible piece of _meaningful_ data / information.
 You can think of an Atom as a single cell in a spreadsheet or database.
 An Atom consists of three fields: